Water pollution: Pollution from point sources

-Point source water pollution refers to contaminants that enter a waterway from a single, identifiable source, such as a pipe or ditch.
-Examples of sources in this category include discharges from a sewage treatment plant, a factory, or a city storm drain.
+Point source water pollution refers to contaminants entering a waterway from a single, identifiable source, such as a pipe or ditch.
+Examples of sources in this category include discharges from sewage treatment plants, factories, and city storm drains.

 The U.S. Clean Water Act (CWA) defines point source for regulatory enforcement purposes (see United States regulation of point source water pollution).
 The CWA definition of point source was amended in 1987 to include municipal storm sewer systems, as well as industrial storm water, such as from construction sites.

 Sewage

 Sewage typically consists of 99.9% water and 0.1% solids.
 Sewage contributes many classes of nutrients that lead to Eutrophication.
 It is a major source of phosphate for example.
-Sewage is often contaminated with diverse compounds found in personal hygiene, cosmetics, pharmaceutical drugs (see also drug pollution), and their metabolites Water pollution due to environmental persistent pharmaceutical pollutants can have wide-ranging consequences.
-When sewers overflow during storm events this can lead to water pollution from untreated sewage.
-Such events are called sanitary sewer overflows or combined sewer overflows.
+Sewage is often contaminated with diverse compounds found in personal hygiene, cosmetics, pharmaceutical drugs (see also drug pollution), and their metabolites Water pollution caused by persistent pharmaceutical pollutants in the environment can have wide-ranging consequences.
+For example, when sewers overflow during storm events, this can lead to water pollution from untreated sewage.
+Such events are known as sanitary sewer overflows or combined sewer overflows.